 The combination of the physical, hormonal and neural changes occurring during adolescence, the increasing demands of preparing for post-secondary education or employment and the proliferation of stimuli and experiences that subvert ancient recovery systems are making for a “perfect storm” of chronic hyper- and hypoarousal.
-No matter our responses to these growing crises, we need to keep the focus on SELF-regulation: on teens themselves acquiring the competencies needed to recognize when they are over-stressed; how to identify and reduce their stressors; learn what it feels like to be calm, and more than that, how to enjoy this experience; and develop a repertoire of self-regulating practices to protect themselves from the punishing effects of chronic dysregulation.
+No matter our responses to these growing crises, we need to keep the focus on SELF-regulation.
+We need to focus on teens themselves acquiring the competencies needed to recognize when they are over-stressed; how to identify and reduce their stressors; learn what it feels like to be calm, and more than that, how to enjoy this experience; and develop a repertoire of self-regulating practices to protect themselves from the punishing effects of chronic dysregulation.

 In other words, we have to teach high school students the importance of Self-Reg and the theory behind it.
 This can be done in brief daily “self-regulation breaks”, augmented by science or health courses on the nature of stress and its impact on mood, attention and behavior.
 Instead of relegating this critical responsibility to a few Self-Reg “specialists”, every single teacher needs to learn how to read the signs of stress-behavior and acquire the skills to help their students become calmly focused and alert.